What is cimetidine?

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking cimetidine?

 Avoid taking other medications within 2 hours before or 2 hours after you take cimetidine.
 Cimetidine can make it harder for your body to absorb certain medicines you take by mouth.

 Ask your doctor before using other stomach acid reducers or antacids, and use only the type your doctor recommends.

 Ask a doctor or pharmacist before using cimetidine with any other medications, especially:

-This list is not complete and many other drugs may affect cimetidine.
+This list is not complete and many other drugs may affect cimetidine, or be made less effective when taken at the same time as cimetidine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.